Risky Business vs Risk-Intelligent Business

-Under the new guidelines, risk management serves as the cornerstone of quality management system design.
+Under the ISO 9001 requirements, risk management serves as the cornerstone of quality management system design.
 As organizations determine the processes needed for a quality management system, they’re also asked to determine the associated risks and opportunities and to plan and implement appropriate actions to address them.

 This shift in thinking does not replace the standard’s process-oriented approach, but enhances it.
 While the process is still a critical part of ISO 9001:2015, processes must now be implemented with an acute awareness of risk.

 Organizations are asked to identify, analyze and prioritize all potential risks as they undergo building or adapting their existing quality management implementations for updated certification.

 Risks can be defined by two parameters—the severity, or seriousness, of the harm, and the probability that the harm will occur.
 Risks can be assessed based on the likelihood they will occur, the likelihood they can be detected, and potential impact should they occur.
 From there, risks are evaluated based on their importance (what is acceptable, what is unacceptable?) and actions are planned to address the risks, whether that’s avoiding or eliminating the risk or mitigating it.

 Once plans are implemented, it’s essential for organizations to check the effectiveness of their actions and continually learn from experience.

 What’s the best way to document risk-based thinking and demonstrate the approach during audits?.
 Evaluate how you evaluate risks today with the processes you have.
 Understand how you decide when risks are acceptable or unacceptable.
 ISO wants to see that you record identified risks when action is required, and the action steps to be taken.